-Depression From ADHD
+Depression from ADHD

 Attention Deficit Hyperactivity Disorder (ADHD) and depression are two distinct mental health conditions, each with its challenges.
 However, research indicates that they often coexist, creating a complex and challenging scenario for those affected.
 This article explores the connection between ADHD and depression, shed light on the overlapping symptoms, and understand the potential mechanisms contributing to depressive symptoms in adults with ADHD.